Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Experiments

 \subsubsection{MNIST}

 consists of greyscale images of handwritten digits each of size $28\times28\times1$ ($60,000$ training and $10,000$ test).
-We used the same MNIST model that \citeauthor{Wong2020} used for fast adversarial training.
+We used the same MNIST model as in \cite{Wong2020}.
 However, we doubled the number of filters for the convolutional layers, as we noticed that the performance of the model sometimes diverged to random guessing during training.
-The optimal maximum learning rate we found for MNIST was about $0.005$, which is in line with \cite{Wong2020}.
 As in prior work, we used a maximum perturbation budget of $\epsilon = 0.3$.